chdav/hackthebox-writeups/machines/Windows/Resolute/README.md

 # Nmap done at Sat May 23 14:54:54 2020 -- 1 IP address (1 host up) scanned in 172.73 seconds
 ```

-After the results come back, I also run a full port scan to see if any additional ports may be open.
+After the results come back, we'll also run a full port scan to see if any additional ports may be open.

 ```bash
 $ sudo nmap -sC -sV -O -p- -oA full169 10.10.10.169 5985/tcp  open  http         Microsoft HTTPAPI httpd 2.0 (SSDP/UPnP)
 ```

-The port that I make note of from the full scan is 5985.
-This tells me that the box is running `WinRM 2.0 (Microsoft Windows Remote Management)`.
-Once I find some credentials, I may be able to gain a foothold through this service.
+The port that we'll make note of from the full scan is 5985.
+This tells us that the box is running `WinRM 2.0 (Microsoft Windows Remote Management)`.
+Once we find some credentials, we may be able to gain a foothold through this service.

-Next, I run `enum4linux`, a tool primarily used to enumerate Windows or Samba systems.
+Next, we'll run `enum4linux`, a tool primarily used to enumerate Windows or Samba systems.

 ```bash
 $ enum4linux -U -o 10.10.10.169